One Apex service shared by Azure and the data-entry screen flow,

 Rotation

 Managed Identity is auto-rotated by Azure.
-Connected App
+ECA consumer-secret

 Compromise